MantisVision/webUtils/README.md

 ## For A-Frame implementation

-There is an A-Frame integration package called ``@mantisvision/ryskaframe``, but due to nature of a-frame itself, it is a bit specific.
+There is an A-Frame integration package called ``@mantisvision/ryskaframe``, but due to the nature of A-Frame itself, it is a bit specific.
 Even though A-Frame seemingly uses Three.js under the hood, in truth it is built on Three.js fork called super-three (see [this GitHub issue](https://github.com/aframevr/aframe/issues/4898) ).
-This means that the integration using existing package ``@mantisvision/ryskthreejs`` is not possible.
-Furthermore, A-Frame library doesn't have traditional module exports, rather it creates a global AFRAME variable, and so neither does ``@mantisvision/ryskaframe``.
+This means that the integration using the existing package ``@mantisvision/ryskthreejs`` is not possible.
+Furthermore, A-Frame library doesn't have traditional module exports (rather it creates a global AFRAME variable) and so neither does ``@mantisvision/ryskaframe``.
-It must be therefore imported only after the A-Frame library and only then registers its own components.
+It must be therefore imported only after the A-Frame library, and only then it registers its own components.

-Beside traditional small dependency package ``@mantisvision/ryskaframe`` offers also a complete, minified, single-file build similar to ``@mantisvision/rysk``.
-That one can be used directly in script tag of HTML header.
+Beside a traditional, small dependency package, ``@mantisvision/ryskaframe`` offers also a complete, minified, single-file build similar to ``@mantisvision/rysk``.
+That one can be used directly in the script tag of HTML header.
 However, the file doesn't contain A-Frame library within it, so again, A-Frame must be imported prior to this package.

 More information can be found in [@mantisvision/ryskaframe documentation](./docs/aframe.md)